-IMPACT Group personalized the High IMPACT Coaching program to create a great cultural match for the company.
+IMPACT Group leveraged the High IMPACT Coaching program to create a great cultural match for the company.

 VIDEO: High IMPACT Coaching Case Study